-Singapore does not impose tax on capital gains, but imposes tax on income.
+Singapore does not impose tax on capital gains but does impose tax on income.
 There are no specific laws or regulations that deal with the characterisation of whether a gain is income or capital in nature.
 Gains arising from the disposal of shares for cash may be construed to be of an income nature and, accordingly, subject to Singapore income tax, especially if they arise from activities that the IRAS regards as the carrying on of a trade or business in Singapore.
-Case law has generally held that the most significant factor is the taxpayer's intention upon acquisition of the asset (i.e., whether the asset was acquired for investment or trading purposes (and assuming there is no subsequent change of intention)).
-The test to determine if gains derived on the disposal of assets are revenue or capital in nature is also an objective one, as opposed to the stated intention of the taxpayer and is arrived at after having considered the activities of the taxpayer and all the circumstances relating to the purchase and sale of the securities in question.
-The local courts have also endorsed the six badges of trade (as evolved from the United Kingdom) as relevant in determining whether a transaction of purchase and sale is, or is not, to be regarded as a trading transaction.
-Badgess of trade include the length of period of ownership, frequency of similar transactions, circumstances responsible for the disposal and the motive for acquisition.
+Case law has generally held that the most significant factor is the taxpayer's intention upon acquisition of the asset (i.e., whether the asset was acquired for investment or trading purposes, and assuming there is no subsequent change of intention).
+The test to determine whether gains derived on the disposal of assets are revenue or capital in nature is also an objective one, as opposed to the stated intention of the taxpayer, and is arrived at after having considered the activities of the taxpayer and all the circumstances relating to the purchase and sale of the securities in question.
+The local courts have also endorsed the six badges of trade (as evolved from the United Kingdom) as relevant in determining whether or not a transaction of purchase and sale is to be regarded as a trading transaction.
+Badges of trade include the length of period of ownership, frequency of similar transactions, circumstances responsible for the disposal and the motive for acquisition.

-However, the ITA provides for a safe harbour provision under Section 13Z.
-Gains derived by a divesting company from its disposal of ordinary shares in a target entity from 1 June 2012 to 31 May 2022 are not taxable if, immediately prior to the date of disposal, the divesting company has held at least 20 per cent of the ordinary shares in the target for a continuous period of at least 24 months.
-The above rule applies irrespective of whether the investee company is incorporated in Singapore or elsewhere, but does not apply to a divesting company whose gains or profits from the disposal of shares are included as part of its income as an insurer; or an unlisted investee company that is in the business of trading or holding Singapore immovable properties (other than the business of property development).
+However, the ITA provides for a 'safe harbour' provision under Section 13W.
+Gains derived by a divesting company from its disposal of ordinary shares in a target entity from 1 June 2012 to 31 December 2027 are not taxable if, immediately prior to the date of disposal, the divesting company has held at least 20 per cent of the ordinary shares in the target for a continuous period of at least 24 months.
+The above rule applies irrespective of whether the investee company is incorporated in Singapore or elsewhere, but does not apply to a divesting company whose gains or profits from the disposal of shares are included as part of its income as an insurer, or to an unlisted investee company that is in the business of trading or holding Singapore immovable properties (other than in the business of property development).

-To provide further upfront certainty to companies in their corporate restructurings, it was announced in the Singapore Budget Statement 2020 that the above scheme will be extended to cover disposals of ordinary shares by companies from 1 June 2022 to 31 December 2027.
-However, to ensure consistency in the tax treatment for property-related businesses, the scheme will not apply to disposals of unlisted shares in an investee company that is in the business of trading, holding or developing immovable properties in Singapore or abroad.
+To ensure consistency in the tax treatment for property-related businesses, the above scheme will not apply to any disposal of unlisted shares in an investee company that is in the business of trading, holding or developing immovable properties in Singapore or abroad.
 The tax treatment of these share disposals will thus be based on the facts and circumstances of each case.
 This change will apply to shares disposed of on or after 1 June 2022.
 All other conditions and exclusions of the scheme remain the same.

-In addition, stamp duty relief may be available for the transfer of shares between associated permitted entities and for reconstruction or amalgamation of companies.
-Stamp duty is chargeable on instruments effecting a transfer of shares of a Singapore-incorporated company (or a foreign company maintaining a share register in Singapore) at 0.2 per cent of the higher of consideration or the net asset value of such shares; and on instruments with respect to transactions relating to immovable property in Singapore (including mortgages, and leases) and in particular, the following based on the higher of the purchase price or market value of the property:
+In addition, stamp duty relief might be available for the transfer of shares between associated permitted entities and for reconstruction or amalgamation of companies.
+Stamp duty is chargeable on instruments effecting a transfer of shares of a Singapore-incorporated company (or a foreign company maintaining a share register in Singapore) at 0.2 per cent of the higher of consideration or the net asset value of such shares, and on instruments in respect of transactions relating to immovable property in Singapore (including mortgages and leases) and, in particular, the following based on the higher of the purchase price or market value of the property:

-- additional buyer's stamp duty (ABSD): ABSD is payable by the purchaser for residential property, at a rate depending on the profile of the purchaser and the number of residential properties in Singapore owned by the purchaser, up to 20 per cent for foreigners and 25 per cent for entities, with an additional 5 per cent for housing developers; and
+- additional buyer's stamp duty (ABSD): ABSD is payable by the purchaser for residential property at a rate depending on the profile of the purchaser and the number of residential properties in Singapore owned by the purchaser, which is currently up to 30 per cent for foreigners and 35 per cent for entities, with an additional 5 per cent for housing developers; and

-- seller's stamp duty (SSD): SSD is payable by the seller for certain disposals of residential or industrial properties within a specified holding period on a sliding scale depending on the nature of the property and when it was acquired.
+- seller's stamp duty: seller's stamp duty is payable by the seller for certain disposals of residential or industrial properties within a specified holding period on a sliding scale, depending on the nature of the property and when it was acquired.

-Additional conveyance duties (ACD) may also be payable for the sale and acquisition of certain shares in property-holding entities (PHEs) acquired on or after 11 March 2017, if the seller or purchaser is or becomes a significant owner, after such acquisition or disposal.
+Additional conveyance duties (ACD) might also be payable for the sale and acquisition of certain shares in property-holding entities (PHEs) acquired on or after 11 March 2017, if the seller or purchaser is or becomes a significant owner, after such acquisition or disposal.
 ACD is chargeable at 12 per cent for the disposal of shares in a PHE.
-For the acquisition of shares in a PHE, ACD is chargeable , for the existing BSD at 1 per cent to 4 per cent, and for ABSD at 30 per cent.
+For the acquisition of shares in a PHE, ACD is chargeable for the existing BSD at 1 per cent to 4 per cent and for ABSD at 40 per cent.

-For a sale of assets, a balancing charge or allowance may be applicable, if capital allowances had previously been claimed in respect of the asset, including a plant or machinery.
-A balancing charge is applicable where the consideration for the sale of the asset exceeds the total tax written-down value of such asset, whereas a balancing allowance may be claimed where the consideration for the sale of the asset is less than the total tax written-down value of the asset.
+For a sale of assets, a balancing charge or allowance might be applicable if capital allowances had previously been claimed in respect of the asset, including a plant or machinery.
+A balancing charge is applicable where the consideration for the sale of the asset exceeds the total tax written-down value of the asset, whereas a balancing allowance may be claimed where the consideration for the sale of the asset is less than the total tax written-down value of the asset.